domesticatedviking/TextyMcSpeechy/README.md

 *important* - use python 3.10 as torch does not support python 3.11
 1. `sudo apt-get install python3.dev`
 2. `git clone https://github.com/rhasspy/piper.git`
-3. `cd piper/src/python`
+3. `cd piper/src/python`  (You will have an easier time if you put your venv in this directory)
-4. `python3.10 -m venv .venv`  note - Torch needs python 3.10 and won't work on 3.11
+4. `python3.10 -m venv .venv`  note - Torch needs python 3.10 and won't work on 3.11.
 5. `source ./.venv/bin/activate`
 6. `pip install pip wheel setuptools -U`
 7. `pip install piper-tts`